RAD51C gene

 Family members should talk to a healthcare provider about genetic testing.
 Close relatives such as parents, children, brothers and sisters have the highest chance of having the same mutation(s) as this patient.
 Other more distant relatives such as cousins, aunts, uncles, and grandparents also have a chance of carrying the same mutation(s).
 Testing of at-risk relatives can identify those family members with the same mutation(s) who may benefit from surveillance and early intervention.

-In rare instances, an individual may inherit mutations in both copies of the RAD51C gene, which may lead to a form of Fanconi Anemia (FANCO).
-This condition has been seen in 2 siblings with physical abnormalities, short stature and abnormal chromosome breakage test results.
+In rare instances, an individual may inherit mutations in both copies of the RAD51C gene, which may lead to a form of Fanconi anemia (FANCO).
+This condition has been reported with physical abnormalities, short stature and abnormal chromosome breakage test results.
 The children of this patient are at risk of inheriting this condition only if the other biological parent is also a carrier of a RAD51C mutation.
-This is highly unlikely, due to the rarity of RAD51C mutations.11
+This is highly unlikely, due to the rarity of RAD51C mutations.13, 14

 At this time, there are no known cancer risks for men due to mutations in RAD51C.